uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 | ataforroi                    | 4         |
 | cath comortai. arotrai.      | 7         |

-The stanza starting with *Nicomairsid* is an anchor point in the incantation: it cleanly contains four perfect lines of seven syllables, similar to the first stanza *Arotroi*.
+The stanza starting with *Nicomairsid* is an anchor point in the incantation: it cleanly contains four perfect lines of seven syllables each, similar to the first stanza *Arotroi*.
 All other lines can be fit between these two.
 It seems that in this *rosc*, syllable count is not so strict.
-The rhyme indicates that the syllable count switches between 7, 4, and 5 per line throughout the poem, with certain lines breaking the pattern (*forandechraiged*, *fornemairces*, and *nomtainn*), along with the final three(?) lines which don't seem to rhyme or fit.
+Arranging lines by rhyme, we see that the syllable count switches between 4, 5, 6, and 7 per line throughout the poem, with certain lines breaking the pattern (*forandechraiged*, *fornemairces*, and *nomtainn*), along with the final three(?) lines which don't seem to rhyme or fit.
 It is possible that these aberrant words underwent elision on weak letters to shorten them or hiatus to extend them, e.g. *forandechrai**g**ed* (5) -> *forandechrai**gh**ed* (5) -> *forandechraied* (4).
 But these aberrant lines are the exception to an otherwise regular meter.

-It is also possible to arrange the poem into stanzas of seven syllable lines, though it is less satisfactory, however the lines I've proposed are also quite unsatisfactory.
+It is also possible to ignore rhyme and arrange the poem into stanzas of perfect seven syllable lines, though it is less satisfactory, however the lines I've proposed are also quite unsatisfactory.
 It appears that this poem is simply not regularly composed in rhyme or syllable count.
 Mees calls the middle section 'garbled... copied... from a much earlier manuscript'; I was struck with the impression that the scribe may have had this poem read aloud to him by another person.
 Either way, this is a difficult poem which remains open to amendation.

+This also appears to be a poem composed in an Old Irish fashion, but modernized to Middle Irish through the use of new words, new forms of words, new uses for old words, etc.

 So, my version in English: